Advertisement

 10. Varun Chakravarthy | 43 Wickets

-Varun Chakravarthy, a 33-year-old mystery spinner, has recently made a comeback in the Indian national team and has been performing exceptionally well.
+Varun Chakravarthy has recently made a comeback in the Indian national team and has been performing exceptionally well.
 He was given a chance in India's side during the ICC T20 World Cup 2021 but failed to redeem his chance over there.
 Since his comeback, he has been bowling really well in the T20I side, where he has been consistent in taking wickets during the middle overs and changing the course of the game very efficiently.
 His bowling puts the opposition team under pressure, which even helps other bowlers to take wickets.
-He is currently in the 3rd position in the ICC rankings of the T20 bowler.
-In his international career, he has played 22 matches in ODIs and T20Is format, where he has taken 43 wickets, with an economy rate of 6.18 and has scalped five-wicket hauls three times.
+Mystery Spinner Varun Chakravarthy is currently doing well in the ICC rankings of the T20 bowler.
+In his international career, he has played 22 matches in ODIs and T20Is format, where he has taken 43 wickets, with an economy rate of 6.18, and has scalped five-wicket hauls three times.
 He has been one of India best bowler with his mystery spin, which causes a lot of trouble to batsmen playing it.

 Format | Matches | Wickets | Average | Economy | Strike Rate | Best Figures | 4W / 5W |